Donders-Institute/bidscoin/docs/tutorial.rst

    $ bidscoiner raw bids

 - Check your ``bids/code/bidscoin/bidscoiner.log`` (the complete terminal output) and ``bids/code/bidscoin/bidscoiner.errors`` (the summary that is also printed at the end) files for any errors or warnings.
 You shouldn't have any :-)
 - Compare the results in your ``bids/sub-*`` subject folders with the in ``bids_ref`` reference result.
 Are the file and foldernames the same (don't worry about the multi-echo images and the ``extra_data`` images, they are combined/generated as described below)?
 Also check the json sidecar files of the fieldmaps.
-Do they have the right ``"``EchoTime`` and ``IntendedFor`` fields?
+Do they have the right ``EchoTime`` and ``IntendedFor`` fields?
-- What happens if you re-run the `bidscoiner <workflow.html#step-2-running-the-bidscoiner>`__ command?
+- What happens if you re-run the ``bidscoiner`` command?
 Are the same subjects processed again?
 Re-run ``sub-001``.

 4. **Finishing up.** Now that you have converted the data to BIDS, you still need to do some manual work to make it fully ready for data analysis and sharing

-- Combine the echos using the `echocombine <finalizing.html#multi-echo-combination>`__ tool, such that the individual echo images are replaced by the ech-combined image
+- Combine the echos using the `echocombine <finalizing.html#multi-echo-combination>`__ tool, such that the individual echo images are replaced by the echo-combined image
 - Deface the anatomical scans using the `echocombine <finalizing.html#multi-echo-combination>`__ tool.
 This will take a while, but will obviously not work well for our phantom dataset.
-Therefore store the 'defaced' output in the ``extra_data`` folder (instead of e.g. overwriting the existing images)
+Therefore store the 'defaced' output in the ``derivatives`` folder (instead of e.g. overwriting the existing images)
 - Inspect the ``bids/participants.tsv`` file and decide if it is ok.
 - Update the ``dataset_description.json`` and ``README`` files in your ``bids`` folder
 - As a final step, run the `bids-validator <https://bids-standard.github.io/bids-validator/>`__ on your ``~/bids_tutorial`` folder.
 Are you completely ready now to share this dataset?